 - A teen confesses to dad he has been cutting class.

-- He admits to his sister that he has been smoking marijuana.
+- He admits to his sister that he tried marijuana.

 - He tells his mom that he drank a beer at a party.

 In reality, the teen’s small admissions of guilt are helping him cover up evidence of more serious substance abuse.

 Addicts may also manipulate by twisting blame and guilt for their behavior on someone else, or by promising to get help the next day… or the day after… or the day after that.